microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/gke/gke_terraform/_index.md

   ![account.json](./15.png)

-* Enable the Compute Engine API for the project
+* Enable the Kubernetes Engine API for the project

   ![Enable the Kubernetes Engine API](./16.png)